What Does it Take to Be a Shipping, Receiving, or Traffic Clerk?

 - Requisition and store shipping materials and supplies to maintain inventory of stock.

-When polled, Shipping, Receiving, and Traffic Clerks say the following skills are most frequently used in their jobs:
+These are the skills Shipping, Receiving, and Traffic Clerks say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.